-The Madeira School is seeking a French and Spanish Teacher to join its faculty for the 2020-2021 school year.
-Classes begin September 2, 2020.
+The Madeira School is seeking a French and Spanish Teacher to join its faculty yet this year.
 The successful candidate will support and achieve the School’s mission and vision by effectively facilitating learning in student-centered college preparatory classrooms.

 Have the content knowledge and intellectual flexibility to teach all levels of French and Spanish, from introductory through advanced